grimoiredecs/grimoiredecs/README.md

 ### Hi there 👋
+My name is Nguyễn Tiến Khang, I'm currently studying Computer Science at Ho Chi Universty of Technology.
+I'm thoroughly interested in fields related to Machine Learning and Optimization, more specifically my fields of interests/research.
+- Applied Machine Learning (in Bioinformatics and Complex System)
+- Reinforcement Learnng (Optimization and Advanced Combinatorial Algorithms)
+- Operations Research (Supply Chain Optimization and Logistics)
+- Time-Series Analysis (in various fields like Bioinfomatics and Economics)
 <!--
 **Compscicafe/Compscicafe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.